Saturday, March 31, 2007

 You can see these holes better from above the grid.
 There is ladder that goes up to this area of the building.

 Below is a picture of the wiring box for the telephone.

 The last picture is of the electrical boxes.

-the building was a fascinating look at old technology, it is a shame that it could not be saved or restored to a splendor that is obvious in its exterior architecture.
+the building was a fascinating look at old technology, it is a shame that it could not be saved or restored to the splendor that is obvious in its exterior architecture.

 Art Search through TCG is probably the biggest resource.
 While it is somewhat expensive, I have to admit that there is always a copy I can use somewhere in the company, so I don't routinely purchase the subscription.

 Stagecraft mailing list (address in the resource blog) will sometimes post listings,

 This has been a great site for a number of years.
 You can now post a profile.
 And even better the profile works, I already made a contact through my profile.

 A paid site-about 35 a year for a student, but that jumps to 75 for an individual.
 This used to be a free site, which I would often refer to, but I haven't been a member since they changed their policy.
 You can look at the job postings (title, and state), and these seem to correlate with ArtSearch.
 However, the site offers some services to job seekers (resume help, promotion, ect) if you are actively looking for work and had the dough this could be for you.